ArneBinder/MavenApacheLicenseUtil/README.md

 	- `maven-apache-license-util --writeLicense3rdParty <licenses.enhanced.tsv> ALL <currentReleaseVersion> [<targetDir>]`

 	This will take only the libraries which have the `<currentReleaseVersion>` (or `KEEP`) at the project columns.
-	In addition you can use the optional parameter <targetDir>.
+	In addition you can use the optional parameter `<targetDir>`.
 IF you do so, all direct subfolders of the <targetDir> folder are considered as maven projects and if a project with the same artifactID as in the tsv column headers (projects) is found, the LICENSE-3RD-PARTY file is written into the containing folder.
-	Furthermore, the local repo is updated and the changes in the LICENSE-3RD-PARTY file are committed and pushed for these files, if no special access rights are needed.

 ##Usage